Zamiell/stardew-valley/Min-Max_Guide.md

   - [Metal Heads](https://stardewvalleywiki.com/Metal_Head) only give 6 XP each, so they are not generally worth it to kill.
 (Furthermore, you do not need to farm Solar Essence, because by the time you have level 9 combat, you will probably already have enough 100 Solar Essence at that point for two Iridium Rings.)
 - In addition to getting you more money, Elevator Void Farming also gets you level 8 combat sooner.
 This allows you to craft Explosive Ammo, speeding up the first couple Skull Cavern runs.

+While fishing for gold at the mountain lake for days on end is considered to be pretty boring, elevator void farming takes this to another level.
+Not only is it heavily monotonous, the amount of out-of-game time required to finish a single day gets exponentially longer, becuase 95-99% of your time is spent looking at a pause screen.
+So there is a big trade off here between being optimal and maintaining your sanity.

 <br />

 ## Appendix G: Miscellaneous